Skip to main content

 Inclusion Fund payments to settings may be subject to audit.
 This may take the form of a discussion with an EY Advisory Teacher/LA EY SENCo as part of a regular SEND support visit regarding how the funding is being used and how and when additional support for specific children is being provided and by whom, observation of the support provided, and discussion about the impact on the child’s outcomes of the additional funded resources or support.
 This may also include questions about staffing numbers / deployment to ensure that the funding is being used for staffing over and above the EYFS minimum ratios.

-Where funding has been provided for additional SENCo time, consideration of timeliness of meetings, APDR paperwork etc may be made.
 The Inclusion Fund may also be included alongside the general audits of the Early Years Free Entitlement Funding where applicable / appropriate.

 handle bar template